pocomane/brewed-in-the-apocalypse/bita.md

 rolls.

-__Add a trait__ - when you have to add a trait, add into the trait section of your character sheet a a word, or a very small sentence, that describe a quality, an ability, or a tendency of the character.
+__Add a trait__ - when you have to add a trait, add into the trait section of your character sheet a word, or a very small sentence, that describe a quality, an ability, or a tendency of the character.
 If the character had more than 16 traits, one must be deleted first.
 The new trait that must be linked to other two already in the character sheet, unless it is one of the first 4 of